jtr13/EDAV/docs/04-histogram.md

 <img src="04-histogram_files/figure-html/bin-boundaries-1.png" width="672" />

+### Bin Number
-*   **Bin Number**: The default bin number of 30 in ggplot2 is not always ideal, so consider altering it if things are looking strange.
+The default bin number of 30 in ggplot2 is not always ideal, so consider altering it if things are looking strange.
 You can specify the width explicitly with `binwidth` or provide the desired number of bins with `bins`.

 ```r
 # default...note the pop-up about default bin number